kubernetes/community/governance.md

 and technical and/or writing ability.
 Role-specific expectations, responsibilities, and requirements are enumerated below.

-- **Org Member**: an active contributor for at least 3 months; at least 10 merged and/or assigned PRs; active enough to be useful to assign issues to them and add them to a github team (e.g., for a SIG) for notification purposes; trusted enough to run tests on their PRs automatically; can issue "@k8s-bot ok to test" for other contributors; if they choose public membership, they get a badge on their github profile;
+- **Member**: an active contributor for at least 3 months; at least 10 merged and/or assigned PRs; active enough to be useful to assign issues to them and add them to a github team (e.g., for a SIG) for notification purposes; trusted enough to run tests on their PRs automatically; can issue "@k8s-bot ok to test" for other contributors; if they choose public membership, they get a badge on their github profile;